Common fibular nerve: Motor branches

 There is only one motor branch that arises directly from the common fibular nerve, the nerve to the short head of the biceps femoris muscle.

 Function

 The common fibular nerve innervates the short head of the biceps femoris muscle via a motor branch that exits close to the gluteal cleft.
 The remainder of the fibular-innervated muscles are innervated by its branches, the deep fibular nerve and superficial fibular nerve.

 It provides sensory innervation to the skin over the upper third of the lateral aspect of the leg via the lateral sural cutaneous nerve.
-It gives the aural communicating nerve which joins the sural nerve in the midcalf.
+It gives the sural communicating nerve which joins the sural nerve in the midcalf.

 Clinical significance

 Chronic fibular (peroneal) neuropathy can result from, among other conditions, bed rest of long duration, hyperflexion of the knee, peripheral neuropathy, pressure in obstetric stirrups, and conditioning in ballet dancers.
 The most common cause is habitual leg crossing that compresses the common fibular nerve as it crosses around the neck of the fibula.
-Transient trauma to the nerve can result from peroneal strike.
+Transient trauma to the nerve can result from peroneal strike, a fighting move aimed at the target's knee which causes a temporary disabling of the nerve.